Guidelines for contributing, including adding new content or editing existing materials.

 {: .responsive-img }

 ![figure-title]() this is standard Markdown image syntax.
 The text inside the brackets (figure-title) becomes the alt text, which improves accessibility and is displayed if the image fails to load./training/path/to/image the relative_url ensures that the correct baseurl defined in _config.yml is automatically prepended.
-This prevents broken links when the site is hosted in a subdirectory.{: .responsive-img } CSS class constrains the image to the content width, prevents overflow, and scales the image proportionally on smaller screens.Additional resources
+This prevents broken links when the site is hosted in a subdirectory.{: .responsive-img } CSS class ensures that images do not exceed content width and scale proportionally on smaller screens.Additional resources If you need an additional materials to learn how to format the tutorial content, i.e. to wrap parts of the text in the special block quotes, please refer to the Software Carpenters’ Formatting episode.

 Please also refer to the Markdown Cheatsheet to learn more how to use Markdown.